ASUCICREPO/chandler-pd/README.md

 This is the primary codebase for Chandler PD

-# Chandler Police Department Chatbot Repository
+# Chandler Police Department Dashboard Repository

 Welcome to the **Chandler Police Department Dashboard** repository!
 This guide will walk you through the process of setting up and deploying the project using AWS CDK.